SS3D: End2End Self-Supervised 3D from Web Videos: Method

 \subsection{Distillation of Experts}

-Even with MVS-based curriculum, web videos remain very diverse.
-Training a single model directly on the full mixture can be unstable, as different domains may interfere with each other.\\ We address this in two steps.
+Even with MVSP-based curriculum, web videos remain very diverse.
+Training a single model directly on the full mixture can be unstable, as different domains may interfere.
+We address this in two steps.